 |Rubber mulch||$5 - $6|

 If you are looking to cover smaller areas, you can buy mulch by the bag at any home improvement store or online at HomeDepot.com.
-Inorganic mulch is available on Amazon including Permanent Mulch Border made out of recycled rubber, Dewitt ground cover, Scotts 25-year landscape fabric, and Mexican beach pebbles for a unique look around succulents or fairy gardens.
+Inorganic mulch is available on Amazon, including Permanent Mulch Border made out of recycled rubber, Dewitt ground cover, Scotts 25-year landscape fabric, and Mexican beach pebbles for a unique look around succulents or fairy gardens.

 Over time, the color of organic mulch will fade and lose its fresh look.
-Between applications, you can buy Mulch Colorant or Mulch Color Renewal at Amazon and stores like Home Depot and Lowe’s to restore faded coloring and give mulch a nice and fresh look.
+Between applications, you can buy Mulch Colorant or Mulch Color Renewal at Amazon and stores like Home Depot and Lowe’s to restore faded coloring and give mulch a beautiful and fresh look.

 Bottom Line: Mulch Helps Plants Thrive and Limits the Growth of Weeds

 To recap, the purpose of mulch goes well beyond its pleasant appearance.
 Mulch provides a protective cover that suppresses the growth of weeds while enriching the soil with nutrients.
 Its ability to retain moisture and regulate soil temperature creates an environment for plants to grow and survive even during periods of limited watering and fluctuations in temperature.

 If you do it right, mulch will save you time and money in the long run.
 You’ll spend less time weeding and maintaining your gardens and less cash on toxic weed sprays.

 What are you waiting for?
 It’s time to start mulching!